Site loading image

 A smart grid is a modernization of an electricity delivery system, enabling it to protect, monitor and automatically optimize the operation of the power grid’s interconnected elements.
 The difference between a traditional grid and a smart grid is the implementation of new technologies like batteries and sensors, the design of substation software platforms and the bidirectional flow of power.

-Experts predict the smart grid to improve grid reliability.
+Experts predict the smart grid will improve grid reliability.
 With the smart grid, electricity consumers can directly enter the power market.
 A smart grid can increase reliability, reduce costs and enable utilities to use every technology, such as energy storage and smart meters, to its fullest.

 The smart grid can also help utilities grow their business.
 For example, an energy generation company can incorporate more renewable generation capacity, while a distribution business can expand intelligence about its network assets and its power consumers.